callum-hart/immutable-styles/docs.md

 Attributes are optional.
 An element can have zero or more attributes.
 Available attributes are:

-- **`className`** CSS class of a given element
+- **`className`** CSS class for a given element
 - **`minWidth`** Minimum size style(s) should apply (px)
 - **`maxWidth`** Maximum size style(s) should apply (px)
 - **[`pseudo`](https://github.com/callum-hart/immutable-styles/blob/master/tests/pseudoSelectors.test.js)** Pseudo class(es) and/or pseudo element(s)

 ## Single Inheritance Model

 Usually CSS overrides are used to allow styles to be reused and repurposed across *similar* but not identical interfaces.
 In order to achieve the same effect without overrides Immutable Styles implements a single inheritance model.
-This allows a style to acquire the properties from another style, for example:
+This allows a style to acquire the properties from another style (subclass inherits styles from superclass), for example:

 ```jsx
 <form className="form">